Pranav-Naidu/calculator/README.md

 ## Unit tests

 Tests are defined in the `tests` folder in this project.
-Use PIP to install the [pytest](https://docs.pytest.org/en/latest/) and run unit tests.
+Use python -m unittest ./tests/unit/test_handler.py.

 ```bash
 calculator$ pip install pytest pytest-mock --user